jasonTheDev/plex-employees/README.md

 If I was going to put more time into the project, my next priorities would be:

-1. Add filtering, pagination and ordering to table (need to do more Tanstack research)
+1. Add filtering, pagination and ordering to the table (more Tanstack research)
-2. Add edit button to each row and make employees editable in-place
+2. Add an edit button to each row and make employees editable in-place
 3. Add validation to the API (maybe using Joi)